Own-Data-Privateer/hoardy-mail/README.md

   : operate on messages marked as FLAGGED
   - `--unflagged`
   : operate on messages not marked as FLAGGED
-  - `--older-than DAYS`
-  : operate on messages older than this many days
-  - `--newer-than DAYS`
-  : operate on messages not older than this many days
-  - `--from ADDRESS`
-  : operate on messages that have this string as substring of their header's FROM field; can be specified multiple times
-  - `--not-from ADDRESS`
-  : operate on messages that don't have this string as substring of their header's FROM field; can be specified multiple times

 - folder specification:
   - `--folder NAME`